About the program

 The FREE Psychosocial Supports Program (formerly PIR) assists people with severe, persistent mental illness with unmet needs, as well as their carers and families.

-Our staff assist you to make an application for an NDIS package, whilst at the same time working with multiple sectors, services and supports to assist with the improvement of our clients’ improved health, wellbeing and recovery.
+Our staff assist individuals to make an application for an NDIS package, whilst at the same time working with multiple sectors, services and supports to assist with the improvement of our clients’ improved health, wellbeing and recovery.

 The program helps people who: